RaoZiJian/MyDocuments/Game controller.md

     }KeyStatus;
 ```

-The codes below shows how to use these events in your iOS project.
+The codes below shows how to use these events in your project.

 ```cpp